RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 **Executing the IBM CICS application**

 The IBM CICS application requires that you use a 3270 terminal emulator.
-This tutorial uses Rocket Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.
+This tutorial uses Rocket Host Access for the Cloud (HA Cloud), but you may adapt the tutorial to suit your terminal emulator of choice.
 <!-- Service name still isn't changed from Micro Focus-->

-**Start the HACloud Session Server**
+**Start the HA Cloud Session Server**

-You must start the HACloud session server before you can use the HACloud TN3270 emulator.
+You must start the HA Cloud session server before you can use the HA Cloud TN3270 emulator.
 To do this you must run `startsessionserver.sh` script as follows:

 1. Ensure that the installed Java is added to the PATH environment variable.
 2. Open a terminal and set up the COBOL environment in it.